akuien/maio-mlops-groupv/README.md

 ### Project main objectives
 1. Develop a machine learning model that estimates risks and automatically assesses short-term disease progression.
-2. Use an open scikit-learn dataset for diabetes regression to develop an API service.
+2. Create an API service that allows users to request risk predictions for patient data.
 3. The system will be implemented in a pipeline through Github Actions to automate testing, development, and launch of the service